 Implants can rupture.
-One patient asked why, wondering if the valve was the problem.
-Instead, a rupture is usually a small pinpoint leak that can develop on the implant’s edge.
-It’s like an old sweater that has worn through the elbow while the buttons are holding just ﬁne.
+A rupture is usually a small, pinpoint leak that can develop on the implant’s edge.
+It’s like an old sweater that has worn through the elbow, while the buttons are holding just fine.
 The implant’s valve would be like the buttons—still working—while friction on the implant shell day in and day out can cause an area to spring a leak.

-Your auto windshield only needs to be replaced if it is cracked, which is different from the routine maintenance to change your oil.
-Actually, there is no need to replace a saline implant unless it ruptures.
-I have patients whose implants have been ﬁne for almost 20 years.
-I also have a small percentage of patients whose implants have ruptured and needed replacement.
+There is usually no need to replace a saline implant unless it ruptures.
+I have patients whose implants have been fine for almost 20 years.
+I also have a small percentage of patients whose implants have ruptured and required replacement.

 Rarely, implants can become infected.
-It is extremely important to have surgery at an approved facility with ﬂawless sterile technique.
-The most common complication of breast implants is excessive ﬁrmness, where the breast is harder than the patient or surgeon would like.
-This happens in about three to ﬁve percent of women following surgery in my experience.
+It is extremely important to have surgery at an approved facility with flawless and sterile techniques.
+The most common complication of breast implants is excessive firmness in which the breast feels harder than the patient or surgeon would like.
+This happens in about three to five percent of women following surgery in my experience.
 Nipple numbness occurs in about three percent of cases.
 I have patients sign an extremely long consent form, which lists virtually every known complication or adverse outcome.

-These all may sound scary, but complications are rare.
+Complications are generally rare.
 Your surgeon can answer any questions you may have about the risks and can put them in perspective to ease your mind or help you decide not to proceed with surgery.

-Your decision to have breast augmentation is a personal one, something you have done for yourself.
+Your decision to have breast augmentation is a personal one.
 If the surgery has met your expectations, that’s all that matters.
-If you have any additional questions or would like to schedule a consultation in my surgical center.
+If you have any additional questions, or would like to schedule a consultation, please contact our practice today.